JavaCodeAddictKensmith/postsAssApp/README.md

 ## Steps on how to run the Application

 1. Clone the repository

+# Note: Ensure you have lastest version of node and vite installed in your system

 2. Install the dependencies by running `npm install`
 3. Start the application by running `npm run dev`
 4. I basically designed my list in a card layout format